 Different types of social proof are intended for different purposes.
-Depending on situation, one may use one or another type.
+Depending on the situation, one may use one or another type.

 - Expert proof.

-Secure source is generally used for this type of social proof: a famous actor, politician or just recognizable person.
+The secure source is generally used for this type of social proof: a famous actor, politician or just recognizable person.
 It may also be an expert in the area.
 As practice shows, it greatly increases the sales level.

 AddThis has undertaken a study and defined the effect of celebrity presence on the number of people who shared and clicked an ad.
 As it turned out, these metrics increased three and a half times.

-Such proof type works best when promoting a product for massive audience.
+Such proof type works best when promoting a product for a massive audience.
 It is used in online ads, social networks, on TV, etc.